jarnailchahal/Blog-website/_posts/2021-12-06-Transversing-a-binary-tree.md

 ---
 layout: post
-title: Binary tree transversal
+title: Binary tree traversal
-subtitle: How can we transverse a binary tree using recursion?
+subtitle: How can we traverse a binary tree using recursion?
 cover-img: /assets/img/tree.jpeg
 tags: [Binary Tree]
 ---